-- 7.6 Clause 16 provides for certain particulars the expropriating authority or claimant may request regarding the particulars of claims and offers. - 7.7 Clause 17 deals with the payment of the amount offered as compensation how and when payment must be made. - 7.8 Clause 18 deals with instances where expropriated property is subject to a mortgage or a deed of sale.
-Provision is made to whom payment of the amount of compensation must be paid. - 7.9 Provision is made in clause 19 for the payment out of compensation money of property rates and other charges relating to the property concerned by the expropriating authority.
-Should a municipal manager fail to inform the expropriating authority of outstanding municipal property rates or other charges, the expropriating authority may pay the compensation to the expropriated owner or expropriated holder without regard to outstanding municipal property rates or other charges. - 7.10 Clause 20 makes provision for instances where the amount of compensation may be deposited with the Master of the High Court, e.g. if expropriated property was left in a will to undetermined beneficiaries or if the address of the person to whom compensation must be paid is unknown.
+- 3.5.11 Provision is made in clause 19 for the payment, from the compensation money, of property rates and other charges relating to the property concerned by the expropriating authority.
+Should a municipal manager fail to inform the expropriating authority of outstanding municipal property rates or other charges, the expropriating authority may pay the compensation to the expropriated owner or expropriated holder without regard to outstanding municipal property rates or other charges. - 3.5.12 Clause 20 makes provision for instances where the amount of compensation may be deposited with the Master of the High Court.